mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/ddd-vs-crud-design.md

 - the database up and
 - the API calls up

-In a **Layered Architecture**, the database and the http framework are both referred to as infrastructure layer concerns.

-I don’t think this is actually a bad way to design relatively straightforward and simple applications that just need to get up and running.
-You can be very scrappy and crafty by thinking this ways and you can get things up and running with by implementing the bare requirements to have the system working from end to end.
+Because of this, there's a tendency to place the majority of our business logic in either controllers or **services**.

+You might remember from Uncle Bob's "Clean Architecture", for controllers this is definitely  no-no.

+And if you read his book of the same name, you might recall the _potential_ service-oriented fallacy of putting all the domain logic into services (hint: [Anemic Domain Models](/wiki/anemic-domain-model/)).

+But this is the type of code that gets written when:

+- we want to get something up and running quickly
+- we use a framework, such as [Nest.js](https://nestjs.com/), holistically
+- we want to respond to prototype apps
+- we're working on small apps
+- we're working on problems that are either #1 or #2 from the [Hard Software Problems](/wiki/3-categories-of-hard-software-problems/)

+And it does suffice for a large number projects!

-However, for complex domains with complicated business rules and policies, this doesn’t cut it anymore.
+However, for complex domains with complicated business rules and policies, this has the potential to become incredibly difficult to change and extend as time goes on.

-We probably shouldn’t design our business rules at the database level (we should use appropriate foreign and unique constraints but at the lowest level, we shouldn’t rely on it).
-In CRUD applications, we almost solely **write imperative code to satisfy business use cases**.
+In REST-first CRUD applications, we almost solely **write imperative code to satisfy business use cases**.
+Let's take a look at what that looks like.

 ### REST-first code
 Let’s say we were working on an application where `Customers` could rent `Movies`.